|Hegis Code: 5505||Admissions: 1-800-724-0833

 To find out more about the Police Basic Training program, visit our website here.

-The Police Basic Training certificate program is organized to include the learning objectives mandated by the state-approved police academy curriculum.
-These courses must be completed by full-time study.
+The Police Basic Training certificate program is organized to include the learning objectives mandated by the New York State Division of Criminal Justice Services (DCJS) state‐approved police academy curriculum.
+These courses must be completed by full‐time study.
 Classes may be given during the days, evenings, or weekends.

 At the completion of the Police Basic Training Certificate program, a student will be able to

-• Apply various laws, officer safety and response techniques;
+• Apply various laws to established police procedure and public safety response techniques;

 • Demonstrate knowledge, actions and procedures required of police officers;

-• Quality for law enforcement careers with appreciation and understanding of legal, physical and mental demands of the profession.
+• Qualify for law enforcement careers with appreciation and understanding of legal, physical and mental demands of the profession.

-Potential earnings range from $30,460 to $50,230 at the 50 percent mark.
+Potential earnings in New York State average $78,930 at the 50 percent mark.
 These numbers increase if employment is found with state or federal entities.